 EUROPE/MEXICO: Europe market reopens to Mexican wheat imports

+Mexican agriculture authorities have said that a five-year ban on Mexican wheat exports to Europe has ended.
 The 1997 ban was originally imposed due to concerns that the karnal bunt fungus was present in some Mexican wheat.
 The wheat disease causes a foul odour and discolouring of contaminated wheat but is not dangerous to humans or livestock.

-- Premier Foods issues profit warning
+- General Mills issues profit warning